TigaxMT/twitter_unfollower.py/README.md

 * Verify if they are "big" accounts (need to beat some threshold of followers) or if they are verified
 * The ids that match one or more of the last 3 points are excluded.
 The remain will be unfollowed

+The multiples "types" of id's were saved on files to prevent, when testing, API sleep (10-15 minutes)